 Bound by Wisner Boulevard, City Park Avenue, Marconi Drive and Robert E Lee Boulevard

 The City Park Rose Garden opened its doors to the public in 1936.
 In the early 1980s, it was renamed the New Orleans Botanical Garden.
 Twelve hectares of gardens and art await you.
 The site showcases the Art Deco work of three artists: architect Richard Koch, landscape architect William Wiedorn and sculptor Enrique Alférez.
 It contains more than 2,000 varieties of plants from across the globe.
 Currently open on Wednesdays from 10 a.m. to 8 p.m. and on Sundays from 10 a.m. to 4:30 p.m.
 Visit the website for updates.

 5 Victoria Avenue (Oscar J. Tolmas Building), New Orleans

 New Orleans Museum of Art (NOMA)

 NOMA opened its doors in 1911.
 This museum is the oldest institution of fine art in New Orleans and houses an impressive collection of about 40,000 pieces.
 While it is reputed for its French and American art, the collection also features photography, glass and African and Japanese art.
 The museum's treasures include a set of works by French Impressionist painter Edgar Degas, who visited New Orleans in the early 1870s, as well as paintings and sculptures by Picasso, Braque, Dufy and Miro.
 You can explore the collection online before your visit.
-Open Tuesday-Thursday from 10 a.m. to 6 p.m., Fridays from 10 a.m. to 9 p.m., and weekends from 11 a.m. to 5 p.m.
+The museum is open Tuesday-Sunday from 10 a.m. to 5 p.m. and the sculpture garden daily from 10 a.m. to 5 p.m.

 1 Collins Diboll Circle, New Orleans